-Pollen Hayfever Immunotherapy (SLIT or SCIT) - UK Summer 2026
+Pollen Immunotherapy (SLIT or SCIT) - Prepare for a high UK Summer 2026 Hayfever Season

 If your child’s previous summer seasons were troublesome, with insufficient relief provided by frontline medications such as non-sedating antihistamines and nasal sprays, please consider initiating immunotherapy, namely SLIT (Sublingual Immunotherapy) or SCIT (Subcutaneous Immunotherapy).